Dave031387/TextTemplateProcessor/README.md

 There are three segment options available in the current version of the ***Text Template Processor*** class library.
 These are:

 - **TAB** - This option changes the tab size value.
-The tab size gives the number of space characters that make up a single indent.
-For example, if the tab size is set to 3 and the next text line to be processed specifies an indent value of 2, then that text line will be indented 6 spaces
+The tab size gives the number of space characters that make up a single tab.
+For example, if the tab size is set to 3 and the next text line to be processed specifies a tab value of 2, then that text line will be indented 6 spaces
   (3x2) from the current indent position.
 The value assigned to the **TAB** option must be a number between 1 and 9.
 - **FTI** - This is the *First Time Indent* option.
-A *Segment* may be processed multiple times during the processing of a template file.
+A *Segment* may be processed multiple times when generating a single text output file.
 The
   *First Time Indent* option overrides the tab control code of the first text line of the segment the first time that the segment is processed.
 The value assigned to this option must be a number between -9 and -1 (left tab), or between 1 and 9 (right tab).

+  > [!NOTE]
-This is always treated as a "normal" tab, not a "one-time" tab.
+  > *The **FTI** tab value is always treated as a "normal" tab control code (as opposed
+  > to a "one-time" tab control code).
+For example, the option **"FTI=-1"** would be handled
+  > the same as the tab control code **"@-1"**.*

-- **PAD** - When a particular *Segment* is processed two or more times consecutively, sometimes it's nice to be able to insert padding
+- **PAD** - When a particular *Segment* (the "active" *Segment*) is processed two or more times consecutively, sometimes it's nice to be able to insert padding
-  (typically one or more blank lines) between each occurrence of the *Segment* in the output file.
+  (typically one or more blank lines) between each occurrence of the active *Segment* in the output file.
 The **PAD** option allows you to do that.
-  The value assigned to this option must be the name of a segment that appears earlier in the text template file.
-This segment is referred to as the *Pad Segment*.
-The text lines in the *Pad Segment* will automatically be inserted just before the text lines of the *Segment* on the second and subsequent times that the *Segment* is processed.
+  The value assigned to this option must be the name of a segment that appears earlier in the text template file than the active *Segment*.
+This earlier segment is referred to as the *Pad Segment*.
+The text lines in the *Pad Segment* will automatically be inserted just before the text lines of the active *Segment* on the second and subsequent times that the active *Segment* is processed.

 Segment options can appear in any order on a segment header line.
 The following example shows a segment header line which makes use of all three segment options.
 (Assumes a *Segment* named *PadSegment* has been defined earlier in the text template file.)